 A novel about the Great War

-This book follows three men – Percy Campbell, Albert Phipps, Lionel Edens – from their homes in North Oxford to the First World War battlefields in northern France.
+“At the Going Down of the Sun is a book that follows three men – Percy Campbell, Albert Phipps, Lionel Edens – from their homes in North Oxford to the First World War battlefields in northern France.
 Their backgrounds are quite different, but none of their backgrounds prepared them for the reality of war in the trenches.
 The three men are commemorated on a war memorial in St Margaret’s parish, north Oxford. (here)

 The Beginning and the End